MeetMangrove/playbook/being_a_member.md

 ### Always keeping in mind its purpose

 Always keeping in mind the purpose of the organization is the core engine of Teal Organizations.
 The only final boss of Mangrove's members is Mangrove's purpose, and only important decision should be made under the light of this purpose.
-Member's work should converge towards it.
+Members' work should converge towards it.

 ### Sharing its ideal and its convictions